arcreative/homebridge-smartthings-routine/README.md

 Just say "Turn <on/off> <routine name>" to activate the routine.
 There is obviously no "off" state to a routine, but sometimes it's a little more natural to say "off" instead of "on"!

+## Credits

+Credit to `jnewland` for the `HelloHomeBridge.groovy` file, as well as the realization that this awesome functionality is available at this stage of HomeKit support.